-Sustainable energy equities outperformed in stronger global stock markets in November.
-The Guinness Sustainable Energy Fund (Class Y) delivered a return of +12.5% (in USD), ahead of the MSCI World at +7.0%.
-Year-to-date, the Guinness Sustainable Energy Fund (Class Y) has delivered -6.5% (in USD), versus the MSCI World at -14.5%.
+Global stock markets were weaker in February, with the MSCI World Net Return Index delivering -2.4% in USD.
+Over the month, the Guinness Sustainable Energy Fund (Class Y) delivered a return of -3.4% (in USD), underperforming the MSCI World by 1.0%.
+Year to date, the fund is up 6.5%, outperforming the MSCI World which is up 4.5%.
 Full performance details are available in Section 3.